ChrisKurz/NCS-Tutorial/NCS/NCSv3.1.0/LIB_c-library_picolibc/README.md

 Picolibc is a complete C library implementation written for the embedded systems, targetting C17 (ISO/IEC 9899_2018) and POSIX 2018 (IEEE Std 1003.1-2017) standards.
 Picolibc is an external [open source project](https://github.com/picolibc/picolibc) which is provided for Zephyr as a module, and included as part of the Zephyr SDK in precompiled from for each supported architecture (libc.a).

-Picolibc is mostly built from pieces of newlib, and retains the directory structure of that project.
+Picolibc is mostly built from pieces of Newlib, and retains the directory structure of that project.
 While there have been a lot of changes in the build system and per-thread data storage, the bulk of the source code remains unchanged.
-To keep picolibc and newlib code in sync, newlib changes will be regularly incorporated.
+To keep Picolibc and Newlib code in sync, Newlib changes will be regularly incorporated.

 ## Required Hardware/Software
 - Development kit [nRF54L15DK](https://www.nordicsemi.com/Products/Development-hardware/nRF54L15-DK), [nRF52840DK](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-DK), [nRF52833DK](https://www.nordicsemi.com/Products/Development-hardware/nRF52833-DK), or [nRF52DK](https://www.nordicsemi.com/Products/Development-hardware/nrf52-dk)